zdover23/ceph/doc/rbd/rbd-mirroring.rst

 * **Journal-based**: This mode uses the RBD journaling image feature to ensure point-in-time, crash-consistent replication between clusters.
-Every write to the RBD image is first recorded to the associated journal before modifying the actual image.
-The remote cluster will read from this associated journal and replay the updates to its local copy of the image.
-Since each write to the RBD image will result in two writes to the Ceph cluster, expect write latencies to nearly double while using the RBD journaling image feature.
+Every write to the RBD image is first recorded to its associated journal before the image is modified.
+The remote cluster reads from this associated journal and replays the updates to its local copy of the image.
+Because each write to the RBD image results in two writes to the Ceph cluster, write latencies nearly double when the RBD journaling image feature is used.

-* **Snapshot-based**: This mode uses periodically scheduled or manually created RBD image mirror-snapshots to replicate crash-consistent RBD images between clusters.
-The remote cluster will determine any data or metadata updates between two mirror-snapshots and copy the deltas to its local copy of the image.
-With the help of the RBD ``fast-diff`` image feature, updated data blocks can be quickly determined without the need to scan the full RBD image.
-  Since this mode is not as fine-grained as journaling, the complete delta between two snapshots will need to be synced prior to use during a failover scenario.
-Any partially applied set of deltas will be rolled back at moment of failover.
+* **Snapshot-based**: This mode uses periodically-scheduled or manually- created RBD image mirror-snapshots to replicate crash-consistent RBD images between clusters.
+The remote cluster determines the amount of any data or metadata updates between two mirror-snapshots and copies the deltas to its local copy of the image.
+By using the RBD ``fast-diff`` image feature, updated data blocks can be quickly identified without scanning the full RBD image.
+Because this mode is not as fine-grained as journaling, the complete delta between two snapshots must be synced prior to its use during a failover scenario.
+Any partially applied set of deltas is rolled back at the moment of failover.

-.. note:: journal-based mirroring requires the Ceph Jewel release or later;
+.. note:: Journal-based mirroring requires the Ceph Jewel release or later.
-   snapshot-based mirroring requires the Ceph Octopus release or later.
+   Snapshot-based mirroring requires the Ceph Octopus release or later.

 Mirroring is configured on a per-pool basis within peer clusters and can be configured on a specific subset of images within the pool.
-You can also mirror all images within a given pool when using journal-based mirroring.
+All images within a given pool can be mirrored when using journal-based mirroring.
 Mirroring is configured using the ``rbd`` command.
 The ``rbd-mirror`` daemon is responsible for pulling image updates from the remote peer cluster and applying them to the image within the local cluster.

-Depending on the desired needs for replication, RBD mirroring can be configured for either one- or two-way replication:
+RBD mirroring can be configured for either one- or two-way replication:

-* **One-way Replication**: When data is only mirrored from a primary cluster to a secondary cluster, the ``rbd-mirror`` daemon runs only on the secondary cluster.
+* **One-way Replication**: When data is mirrored only from a primary cluster to a secondary cluster, the ``rbd-mirror`` daemon runs only on the secondary cluster.